 The archive database data tables store all data in Zulu (Z) time, while the DATACARD format is written in local time.
 To convert from Z time to local time, dcextract assumes that local time is 4-8 hours different from Z time.
-The same assumptions are made (in reverse) in the dcparse program, which shef encodes data from the datacard format.
+The same assumptions are made (in reverse) in the dcparse program, which SHEF encodes data from the datacard format.
 Here is how the conversion is handled in the program:

-- Daily Data - The peDPsep (daily data table) data slots have an end time of 12z for the given day. - First value in DATACARD is midnight to midnight local time on day 1, meaning that it ends between 4z and 8z on database day 2. - This program shifts the data back one day as it is written to the DATACARD format (i.e. day 2 from the database is written to day 1 of the DATACARD). - Six Hourly Data - The peQPsep (six hourly data table) data slots have ending times of 0z, 6z, 1zz, and 18z for the given day.
+- Daily Data - The peDPsep (daily data table) data slots have an end time of 12z for the given day. - o Day 1 of the database is written to day 1 of the DATACARD; exception: - If the -shift command line argument is used day 2 of the database is written to day 1 of the DATACARD. - Six Hourly Data - The peQPsep (six hourly data table) data slots have ending times of 0z, 6z, 12z, and 18z for the given day. - First value in DATACARD is midnight to 6 am local time on day 1, meaning that it ends between 10z and 14z on database day 1.

-- First value in DATACARD is midnight to 6 am local time on day 1, meaning that it ends between 10z and 14z on database day 1. - This program writes the database 12z value as the DATACARD 6 am value.
+This program writes the database 12z value as the DATACARD 6 AM value.